 Converse X Hello Kitty Chuck Taylor All Star Canvas Low Top Style

-The low-top Chuck Taylor All-Star Canvas Low Top showcases the classic basketball-shoe infused with the charming Hello Kitty details for a fresher look.
+The low-top Chuck Taylor All-Star Canvas Low Top showcases a classic basketball-shoe profile that is infused with the charming Hello Kitty details for a fresher look.
 The face of Hello Kitty is screen printed on the black canvas upper and decorated with red "say hello to me when you see me" message on the foxing tape.
 To make it more charming and to add the signature element of Hello Kitty, the brand used a bow lace keeper.

 Because of its eye-catching look, many prefer styling this with simple get up such as khakis, shorts, denim pants, or even joggers.
 Ladies mostly pair this up with their dainty short or long dresses for a charming look.
 Meanwhile, for some fans who want to strut their ensemble with Hello Kitty from head to toe, there are other pieces included in this collection such as pull-over hoodies, football tees, and bags for a lovely purrfect style.